Cristianfllc3/DSS_LeaseCosts/README.md

 Data analysis of Auto Dealerships Lease Opportunities for 2021-2025.
 Objetive: Create a dashboard proposal based on the observations, measures, metrics and KPIs.
 Based on 48 variables over a period of 15 years.
 Method: CRIPS-DM (Cross-Industry Standard Process for Data Mining).
-Tools: Interview / BPM light, Data dictionare/concept, Google Drive, Excel, Postgres, GCP, Data Science Studio Dataku, Odoo.
+Tools: Interview / BPM light, Data dictionare/concept, Google Drive, Excel, Postgres, GCP, Data Science Studio Dataku, Odoo and Github.
 On DEV (BigQuery - Tableau - Celonis)

 # Overview of the result:
 **Dashboard:**